Tennessee Capital Gains Tax: What Homeowners & Investors MUST Know for 2026

 • Homeowner Edge: For homeowners selling their primary residence, the generous federal exclusion combined with $0 state tax can mean keeping a very significant portion of your sale proceeds.

-• Investor Strategies: Smart investors in Tennessee will leverage federal-level techniques like tax-loss harvesting, strategic holding periods, and charitable gifting of appreciated assets to minimize their overall tax bite.
+• Investor Strategies: Smart investors in Tennessee will use federal-level techniques like tax-loss harvesting, strategic holding periods, and charitable gifting of appreciated assets to minimize their overall tax bite.

-Ready to make the most of Tennessee’s tax laws?
-Ensure your federal strategy is buttoned up.
-If you’re unsure, now’s the time to talk to a qualified financial advisor or tax professional.
+Make sure your federal strategy is buttoned up.
+If you’re unsure about any of this, talk to a qualified financial advisor or tax professional who can help you navigate these rules.

 Subscription Form (#3)